 2) Packing For Your Dog’s Trip – Make A List, Check It Twice

 Of course, your pet will need a dog collar and dog ID tag for safety.
 If you have moved recently, double check your pet’s dog ID tag.
 Is the information up to date?
 If your number has changed, order a new dog tag immediately.
-Consider putting an additional dog tag on the outside of your pet’s Dog Carrier, just in case.
+Consider putting an additional dog tag on the outside of your pet’s Dog Carrier

 4) Dog Travel By Car – Crates, Barriers & More

 If your pooch is traveling with you by car, it is imperative to keep them comfortable, yet contained.
-Smaller pets can be safely confined in a large sized dog carrier (make sure there is plenty of ventilation) and/or Dog Booster Car Seat with a safety tether attached to a body harness.
+Smaller pets can be safely confined in a large sized dog carrier (make sure there is plenty of ventilation) and/or dog booster seat with a safety tether attached to a body harness.
 For big dogs, a large dog travel crate might be the best fit.
-If your car or SUV is not big enough for a crate, consider using a Vehicle Pet Barrier to keep your pet safely in the back, coupled with a Dog Car Safety Harness.
-Our Dog Travel Supplies page has a wonderful selection of travel safety products.
+If your car or SUV is not big enough for a crate, consider using a vehicle pet barrier to keep your pet safely in the back, coupled with a dog car safety harness.

 A word of caution – never leave your pet unattended in the car.
 Temperatures can rise dramatically inside automobiles, and dogs are sensitive to this.
 Each year, thousands of pets die in unattended automobiles.
 Bring your pet with you when you exit your car, or have a trusted friend or family member watch your dog while you are away.

 5) Airline Approved Dog Carriers – A Must For Plane Travel

 Not all dog carriers are approved for airline travel, and airlines have different regulations on dog travel.
 If your small pet can fit comfortably into a small Dog Carrier